top of page

 or are you aiming to enhance their literacy skills?

-Whether your child has a formal dyslexia diagnosis or you suspect some challenges,
+Whether they have a formal diagnosis of dyslexia or you simply suspect some challenges, we understand how overwhelming the journey can feel.

 โ€‹